Lecture hall tableaux: Further study

 \section{Further study}

 A lot of natural questions arise from these lecture hall tableaux.
 We list a few of them in this section. \begin{enumerate} \item In this paper, we study the case $q=t$ of the multivariate little $q$-Jacobi polynomials.
 Stokman defined the $(q,t)$-analog in \cite{Stokman97}.
 Do we get nice combinatorics if we set $t=q^k$?
 Can we use the $t=q^k$ version of Warnaar's $q$-Selberg integral in this setting \cite{Warnaar2005}?
+Another natural problem is to generalize our results to multivariate big $q$-Jacobi polynomials \cite{Olshanski}.

-\item There is a lot of recent activities around the enumeration of skew (semi)-standard Young tableaux \cite{MPP}.
+\item There is a lot of recent activities around the enumeration of skew (semi-)standard Young tableaux \cite{MPP}.
 Naruse \cite{Naruse} found a subtraction-free formula for the number of standard Young tableaux of shape $\lm$.
 Morales, Pak and Panova \cite{MPP} proved the following $q$-analog of Naruse's result:

 where $s_{\lambda/\mu}(1, q, q^2,\ldots)$ is the principal specialization of the skew Schur function, the elements in $\mathcal{E}_{\lambda/\mu}$ are certain subsets of $\lm$ called excited diagrams and $h(i,j)=\lambda_i-i+\lambda'_j-j+1$.
-In our setting, when $n\rightarrow\infty$, both $LS_{\lambda/\mu}^{(n,\ge,>)}(\vec x; u,v)$ and $LS_{\lambda/\mu}^{(n,<,\le)}(\vec x; u,v)$ converge to the principal specialization of a skew Schur function.
-It is therefore natural to ask whether there exist Naruse-type formulas for $LS_{\lambda/\mu}^{(n,\ge,>)}(\vec x; u,v)$ and $LS_{\lambda/\mu}^{(n,<,\le)}(\vec x; u,v)$.
+In our setting, when $n\rightarrow\infty$, both $LS_{\lambda/\mu}^{(n,\ge,>)}(\vec y; u,v)$ and $LS_{\lambda/\mu}^{(n,<,\le)}(\vec y; u,v)$ converge to the principal specialization of a skew Schur function.
+It is therefore natural to ask whether there exist Naruse-type formulas for $LS_{\lambda/\mu}^{(n,\ge,>)}(\vec y; u,v)$ and $LS_{\lambda/\mu}^{(n,<,\le)}(\vec y; u,v)$.

 \item The lecture hall tableaux define lecture hall tableau polytopes.
 When $n\rightarrow\infty$, these polytopes are the Gelfand-Tsetlin polytopes, which are known to have nice properties \cite{DM}.
 The lecture hall polytopes were also studied by different authors.
 For a survey of those results, see \cite{LHPSavage}.
 Do the lecture hall tableau polytopes inherit nice properties of these families of polytopes?